developmentseed/cogeo-mosaic/docs/intro.md

 from cogeo_mosaic.mosaic import MosaicJSON from cogeo_mosaic.backends import MosaicBackend

-from cogeo_mosaic.backends.memory import InMemoryBackend
+from cogeo_mosaic.backends.memory import MemoryBackend

 mosaic_definition = MosaicJSON.from_urls(["1.tif", "2.tif"])

-# If set to None or :memory:, MosaicBackend will use the InMemoryBackend
+# If set to None or :memory:, MosaicBackend will use the MemoryBackend
 with MosaicBackend(":memory:", mosaic_def=mosaicdata) as mosaic:
-    assert isinstance(mosaic, InMemoryBackend)
+    assert isinstance(mosaic, MemoryBackend)
     img, assets_used = mosaic.tile(1, 2, 3)

 with MosaicBackend(None, mosaic_def=mosaicdata) as mosaic:
-    assert isinstance(mosaic, InMemoryBackend)
+    assert isinstance(mosaic, MemoryBackend)
     img, assets_used = mosaic.tile(1, 2, 3)

-with InMemoryBackend(mosaic_def=mosaicdata) as mosaic:
+with MemoryBackend(mosaic_def=mosaicdata) as mosaic:
     img, assets_used = mosaic.tile(1, 2, 3)
 ```